 Our therapists will work with you to decide which foods to introduce and target during therapy!
 Parents and caregivers will bring in food weekly for their child's feeding session in collaboration with their therapist.
 Each week, your child's therapist will work with you to create a list of foods to bring in for the following week, as well as discuss what foods GTS will provide during feeding sessions.
 The quantity of these foods can be small, and they can be transported in plastic baggies or tupperware.
 Our hope is that by having these foods at home, and practicing with them during session, your child will show more success in eating.

 The length and frequency of therapy depends upon each child's needs.

 If you are concerned about your child's eating, you can call us at (207) 623-3900 or click the contact us link below for more information or to start the referral process.
-We accept most major insurance and Mainecare and we provide Feeding Therapy at our Augusta and Waterville offices!
+We accept most major insurance and Mainecare and we provide Feeding Therapy at our Augusta and Oakland offices!